List of Cthulhu Mythos books: Dhol Chants

 The Dhol Chants was first mentioned in the short story "The Horror In The Museum" (1932) by Lovecraft and Hazel Heald.
 They are alluded to in passing as a semi-mythical collection of chants attributed to the almost-human people of Leng.
 The chants themselves are never described, nor do they appear in any other of Lovecraft's works.
 August Derleth later used the chants in his stories "The Gable Window" (1957), The Lurker at the Threshold (1945), and "The Shadow Out of Space" (1957).

-Miskatonic University's library is said to hold a copy of the Dhol Chants.
+According the lore of the Cthulhu Mythos, Miskatonic University's library is said to hold a copy of the Dhol Chants.

 E

 Eltdown Shards

 Richard F. Searight invented The Eltdown Shards in a head-note (which purported to be a quotation from this text) to his story "The Sealed Casket" (Weird Tales, March 1935).
 The story was actually published in that issue without the headnote.
 Lovecraft later quoted the unpublished headnote in a letter to Clark Ashton Smith, "leading some to believe that he wrote it".
 He cited the book in The Shadow Out of Time and The Challenge from Beyond.

-The Eltdown Shards are mentioned in numerous mythos stories.
-They are mysterious pottery fragments found in 1882 and named after the place where they were discovered, Eltdown in southern England.
-The shards date to the Triassic period and are covered with strange symbols thought to be untranslatable.
-Nonetheless, several authors have penned their own interpretations of the markings, including Gordon Whitney and his The Eltdown Shards: A Partial Translation.
-Many of these works, as well as a number of non-academic versions, have circulated among secretive cults.
+The Eltdown Shards are mentioned in numerous mythos stories as mysterious pottery fragments found in 1882 and named after the place where they were discovered, Eltdown in southern England.
+In the lore timeline, the shards date to the Triassic period and are covered with strange symbols thought to be untranslatable.
+Nonetheless, several characters penned their own interpretations of the markings, including Gordon Whitney and his The Eltdown Shards: A Partial Translation.
+Many of these fictional works, as well as a number of non-academic versions, are mentioned in stories featuring secretive cults.

-Whitney's translation is remarkably similar to the Pnakotic Manuscripts, a text produced by the Great Race of Yith.
+Whitney's translation is similar to the Pnakotic Manuscripts, a fictional text produced by the Great Race of Yith.
 The translation describes Yith, the planet from which the Great Race came, and the Great Race's fateful encounter with the Yekubians.
 A magical formula from the 19th shard is for the summoning of the "Warder of Knowledge"; unfortunately, the dismissal portion of the ritual is garbled, so the summoning of this being could prove calamitous.
-Despite its connections to the Great Race, the Eltdown Shards were most likely inscribed by the Elder Things, who probably buried the ceramics in England when it was part of the great supercontinent Pangaea.
+Despite its connections to the Great Race, lore of the Cthulhu Mythos has established that the Eltdown Shards were most likely inscribed by the Elder Things, who probably buried the ceramics in England when it was part of the great supercontinent Pangaea.